The Best Acoustic Electric Guitars - Under $300, $500, $750 & $1000

 - Street price between $200 and $1,000

-We collected over 14,500 relevant reviews, ratings and forum discussions and processed them using the Gearank Algorithm to produce the rating scores out of 100 that you see above - that's an increase of 20.8% more rating sources than the previous edition.
-Finally we selected the highest rated guitars in each of the four price brackets, sub $300, sub $500, sub $750 and sub $1000 to recommend.
+We collected over 17500 relevant reviews, ratings, and forum discussions and processed them using the Gearank Algorithm to produce the rating scores out of 112 that you see above.
+Finally, we selected the highest-rated guitars in each of the four price brackets, sub $300, sub $500, sub $750, and sub $1000, to recommend.

 About the Author and Contributors